 By Picturepark Communication Team • Sep 16, 2013

-- You’re looking for instant DAM ROI — If you’re impressed by the idea of the instant return-on-investment that many DAM vendors promise, you shouldn’t choose Picturepark.
+- You’re looking for instant DAM ROI — If you’re impressed by the idea of the instant return on investment that many DAM vendors promise, you shouldn’t choose Picturepark.
 The fact is, we don’t believe that short-term DAM ROI is very likely.
 We think the ROI you get from your DAM will be proportionate to the amount of work you put into the system after it has been launched.
 In other words, you will be the source of DAM ROI, not us.
 Read more about our thoughts on DAM ROI »

 - You want to make sure the wrong version of a file never gets released again — Let’s say the correct version of the file is inside your DAM and the wrong version of the file is on your marketing manager’s laptop.
 You ask the marketing manager to send the file out and she selects the copy on her computer.
 No DAM in the world could have stopped her.
 Your best weapon against situations like this is not a DAM; it’s policy and training.
 Train users to always pull fresh copies from the DAM before distribution.
 If your DAM makes it easy for users to do this, your problem should be (mostly) solved.

-- You want to make sure you never have to recreate or re-license a file because you can’t find it — Finding a file in a DAM can sometimes be even more difficult than finding it on your hard drive.
+- You want to ensure you never have to recreate or re-license a file because you can’t find it — Finding a file in a DAM can sometimes be even more difficult than finding it on your hard drive.
 The reason is that finding a file in a DAM requires metadata matching.
 In other words, what you type into the search field must also be what’s been tagged inside the asset you need.
 If the metadata isn’t there, or worse, the wrong metadata is there, finding that file can be tough.
 Picturepark can’t prevent users from adding the tag “dog” when they should have added “cat.”
 Further, it can’t prevent you from building a taxonomy that makes no sense.
 (The Picturepark services team can help you here, though.)

-- You want to avoid using a file that you’re not licensed to use — Remember the lazy marketing manager in point #4?
-Until she learns to check the DAM before distributing anything, she’s liable to also release files whose licenses have expired.
+- You want to avoid using a file you’re not licensed to use — Remember the lazy marketing manager in point #4?
+Until she learns to check the DAM before distributing anything, she’s liable to release files whose licenses have expired.
 Further, license protection starts with documentation.
 Where do you keep the information that determines which digital assets can and cannot be used, and for what purpose?
 How do you know when a license expires?
 Picturepark can provide you with fields where you can store that info alongside the affected content, but it can’t become your defense attorney.

 - You have a system for file management and distribution that works great now — This means you have already mastered one of the most important aspects of digital asset management: policy and training.
-Your users know the rules and they know the process.
+Your users know the rules, and they know the process.
 This is what DAM is all about.
 Better yet, if you do decide to take it up a step and introduce a DAM solution in the future, you’ll find the transition much easier.

 - You know nothing about digital asset management — Until you know something about DAM and, more importantly, your expectations of DAM, you shouldn’t be buying DAM software.
 The Digital Asset Management menu of this website provides a collection of resources that are designed to help you learn.
-They’re all free and none of them try to sell Picturepark.
+They’re all free, and none of them try to sell Picturepark.
 Take your time and learn, and speak to Picturepark when you have a better idea of how DAM can realistically help you.
 You’ll be glad you took the time.

-- You hate things from Switzerland, like fine watches, miraculous cheese and decadent chocolate — Come on, no one hates things from Switzerland!
+- You hate things from Switzerland, like fine watches, miraculous cheese, and decadent chocolate — Come on, no one hates things from Switzerland!